pingidentity/pingdirectory-go-client/docs/ConfigHttpServletExtensionResponse.md

 ### NewConfigHttpServletExtensionResponse

-`func NewConfigHttpServletExtensionResponse(schemas []EnumconfigHttpServletExtensionSchemaUrn, ) *ConfigHttpServletExtensionResponse`
+`func NewConfigHttpServletExtensionResponse(schemas []EnumconfigHttpServletExtensionSchemaUrn, id string, ) *ConfigHttpServletExtensionResponse`

 NewConfigHttpServletExtensionResponse instantiates a new ConfigHttpServletExtensionResponse object This constructor will assign default values to properties that have it defined,